Do I have to register for the Match?

 None.
 All application materials should be sent to the programs to which you apply, either through PhORCAS or directly, not to the Match.
 Match registration is separate from and unrelated to your applications to programs.

 For programs that participate in PhORCAS, you should complete the application on the PhORCAS website and use the PhORCAS system to submit the application to the program(s).

 What if I am applying to only one program?

 If the program participates in the Match, you must still register for and participate in the Match in order to obtain a position at the program.

-Current PGY1 residents who are interested in continuing their training in a PGY2 residency offered by the same sponsor as the applicant’s PGY1 residency may be able to obtain the position through an Early Commitment Process.
+Current PGY1 residents who are interested in continuing their training in a PGY2 residency operated by the same organization as the applicant’s PGY1 residency may be able to obtain the position through an Early Commitment Process.
 Applicants who are committed to a position in this manner do not need to register for or participate in the Match.
-More information about the Early Commitment Process is provided on the Match web site.
+More information about the Early Commitment Process is provided on the Match website.